 In a matter of days, the Ku Klux Klan takes aim at him, the outside agitator.
 Carl has agreed to represent Oleatha Geary, a black family matriarch who has inherited a mansion in an all-white, race-restricted neighborhood.
 Carl and Oleatha are engulfed in litigation that turns deadly.
 It’s anyone’s guess who will survive multiple assassination attempts, let alone whose integrity will remain intact.

-Get Notified of the Release!
+Get Notified of the Official Release!

 Press & Media